 Up until recently, most hosting servers were run on GNU/Linux web servers, as Windows servers in general require more maintenance and cause a lot more downtime.

-It’s important to note that Windows in recent years has made peace with Apache and is now collaborating more than ever.
+It’s important to note that Windows in recent years has made peace with Apache, and the two are now collaborating more than ever.
 Regardless of this development, though, GNU is the web’s native language.

 Obviously, there are some restrictions that come with running GNU/Linux.
 Mainly, you will not be able to use two of the four best web servers, IIS and GWS.
 When deciding by popularity, this leaves you with two options, Nginx or Apache.